plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

 as [Metis](https://github.com/JuliaSparse/Metis.jl) and [KaHyPar](https://github.com/kahypar/KaHyPar.jl).

 ## Example Partitioning Problem: Dynamic Optimization
-To help demonstrate graph partitioning capabilities in `Plasmo.jl`, we instantiate a simple optimal control problem described by the following equations.
+To help demonstrate graph partitioning capabilities in Plasmo.jl, we instantiate a simple optimal control problem described by the following equations.
 In this problem, ``x`` is a vector of states and ``u`` is a vector of control actions which are both indexed over the set of time indices ``t \in \{1,...,T\}``.
 The objective function minimizes the state trajectory with minimal control effort, the second equation describes the state dynamics, and the third equation defines the initial condition.
 The last two equations define limits on the state and control actions.